Preuce/3Donut/README.md

     * mesh definition and some other stuff that won't move during the execution
 4. main
     * main code
-    * Contains 2 mesh rotation code, 1 that uses the mesh defined in const.hpp, the other one recomputes it each time (Im leaving it there for now, just to benchmark)
+    * Contains the mesh rotation code
     * Contains 4 display functions
         * print_GRAPH : displays the raw donut (no lighting)
         * print_DEPTH : displays the content of DEPTH (z axis values) with color-coding